 As 2018 draws to a close, our new music editor Pete Wisher takes you through some essential tracks that you may have missed this year…

-We’re kicking off this list with American indie rock songsmith BC Camplight – aka Brian Christinzio, with one of my favourite discoveries from the BBC 6 Music playlist this year (Shoutout to Steve Lamacq).
+We’re kicking off this list with American indie rock songsmith BC Camplight – aka Brian Christinzio, with one of my favorite discoveries from the BBC 6 Music playlist this year (Shoutout to Steve Lamacq).
 ‘I’m Desperate’ is taken from BC Camplight’s fourth album Deportation Blues, a title perhaps unceremoniously in reference to when a severe foot injury led to him being barred from the UK for overstaying his visa.
-This track absorbs a heavy dose of influence from a wide variety of spheres, featuring everything between synth-infused psychedelia, avant garde instrumentation and pounding rhythms all covered up with a theatrical flourish.
-The urgent nature of the verses – punctuated by an unforgettable drifting motif – gives way in a David Bowie-esque fashion to a rolling, female-vocal backed refrain.
+This track absorbs a heavy dose of influence from a wide variety of spheres, featuring everything between synth-infused psychedelia, avant-garde instrumentation, and pounding rhythms all covered up with a theatrical flourish.
+The urgent nature of the verses – punctuated by an unforgettable drifting motif – gives way in a David Bowie-Esque fashion to a rolling, female-vocal backed refrain.

 ‘I’m Desperate’ feels like a bipolar battle of bright and sunny pop music, and a dark entity attempting to pull everything back into reality.
 It’s a quirky and intense musical conflict with a great deal of dissonance underneath, yet the unresolving inconclusive descent to finish is somehow even more satisfying.
 Christinzio’s genius is at full work on this one.

-‘Talk It Out’ is the lead track from their four track debut EP on Kyko Records, and is one of Island Club’s finest works to date – glossy synths and some melodious guitar work combine with an infectious groove to form a classic modern alternative sound.
+‘Talk It Out’ is the lead track from their four-track debut EP on Kyko Records, and is one of Island Club’s finest works to date – glossy synths and some melodious guitar work combined with an infectious groove to form a classic modern alternative sound.
 It’s bright and flashy, and the sheer catchiness on display will suck you right in from first listen.
-For those after a more mellow listening experience however – there’s a slowed down ‘night mix’ of the song as well, just to cover all bases.
+For those after a more mellow listening experience, however – there’s a slowed down ‘night mix’ of the song as well, just to cover all bases.

 The passionately independent approach of multi-instrumentalist and producer Laura Kidd – aka She Makes War – has been well documented.
 There was no exception with her latest record Brace for Impact: the album was crowdfunded entirely through Pledge Music and earned a Top 15 spot in the independent albums chart upon release, and deservedly so.
-Her incendiary blend of raw 90’s grunge with a more modernised indie rock sound is politically charged, brutally hard-hitting and shows off her prowess as a songwriter, musician and recording engineer.
-None more impressive though than the oft-unusual supporting cast of instrumentation She Makes War chooses to employ, combining the typical rock set up effectively with the likes of marching snare drums, recorders, melodicas and ukeleles to name a few.
+Her incendiary blend of raw 90’s grunge with a more modernized indie rock sound is politically charged, brutally hard-hitting, and shows off her prowess as a songwriter, musician, and recording engineer.
+None more impressive though than the oft-unusual supporting cast of instrumentation She Makes War chooses to employ, combining the typical rock set up effectively with the likes of marching snare drums, recorders, melodicas, and ukeleles to name a few.